 “I don’t know what I’m feeling right now,” she said.
-“I feel uneasy.
-Let’s just go together, okay?
+“I am uneasy.
+Can’t go together?
 Fifteen minutes, that wouldn’t hurt, right Rene?”

 Atty.
 Fortuna already took his briefcase, his coat, and held the doorknob.

-“The arraignment won’t start without us, anyway,” continued Natalie hoping to stop him on his tracks.
+“The arraignment won’t start without us, anyway,” continued Natalie.
+She hoped to stop him on his tracks.

 He put his hand on her face and gave him a smack on the lips.